-She is the primary liaison between the Foundation’s philanthropic partners, and the non-profit sector both in Georgia and nationally.
-She provides thought leadership to the Foundation on identifying new strategic funding opportunities, cultivating key partnerships, and directs the allocation of the Foundation’s annual distribution of $3.8 million.
-Since joining the Foundation in 2005, she has been responsible for awarding over $57 million in grants in Georgia.
+Since joining the Foundation in 2005, Lisa has been responsible for awarding over $57 million in grants in Georgia.
 Lisa has successfully implemented a multitude of Foundation health initiatives and programs during her tenure.
-Her grant portfolio expertise includes; Health Equity, Childhood Obesity, Health Policy, Behavioral Health and School-Based Health.
-She is currently leading the Foundation’s largest funding investment since inception The Two Georgias Initiative, a five-year comprehensive funding program to support achieving greater health equity among rural populations in Georgia.
+She lead the Foundation’s largest funding investment since inception, The Two Georgias Initiative, a five-year comprehensive funding program to support achieving greater health equity among rural populations in Georgia.

 Prior to joining the Foundation Lisa held senior management positions with Emory University-Rollins School of Public Health, the American Cancer Society-National Home Office, and Planned Parenthood of the Southeast.
 She has vast knowledge and expertise in program development, non-profit administration/management and developing strategic partnerships.
 She is currently serves on the board of Wellstar-Atlanta Medical Center, the Georgia School Based Health Center Alliance, and the steering committee for the Georgia Grantmakers Alliance.
 Lisa has a long history as a volunteer for various organizations including the Southeastern Council of Foundations, the Community Foundation for Greater Atlanta, DeKalb County CASA, United Way of Metropolitan Atlanta -Women’s Legacy Council and the Junior League of Atlanta.